 Speaking of amazing, this hotel took my breath away.
 The outside is reminiscent of a grand boutique hotel (the Park Hyatt Milan has approximately 100 rooms).
 Inside the hotel, the reception area is quite small and nondescript.
 There really isn’t a lobby which is indicative of most Park Hyatt hotels.

-We were warmly welcomed and it felt great to finally get here (this was my first category 7 hotel!).
+We were warmly welcomed and it felt great to finally get here (this was my first category 7 hotel and now it’s a category 8!).

 A couple of days prior, a reservations agent for the hotel reached out to me via email to confirm our arrival time.
 I admit I really like it when hotels do this.
 One, it confirms my reservation and room type.
 And two, it lets them know when we will arrive (barring any difficulties).